ROHITJAIND/LU-Decomposition/README.md

 ![OUTPUT](./images/output1.png)

 ## Result:
-Thus the program to find the L and U matrix using LU Decomposition of a matrix is written and verified using python programming.
+Thus the python program to find the L and U matrix using LU Decomposition of a matrix is verified.

 # Using LU Decomposition to solve a matrix